-The Government is committed to understanding residents' perspective about what is working well and what areas need improving at their residential aged care home.
+The Government is committed to understanding the resident's perspective about what is working well and what areas need improving at their residential aged care home.

 We acknowledge the work by providers and their staff and thank you for your ongoing commitment to a practice of continuous quality improvement.